-On the inner side of the membrane Cu^+ is oxidised to Cu^{2+} (anodic reaction).
-These Cu^{2+} ions diffuse to the bottom of the pit and react to Cu^+ with the metallic copper.
-A part of these Cu^+ ions diffuses through the membrane and is oxidised by dissolved oxygen.
-The so-formed Cu^{2+} ions are either reduced back to Cu^+ at the cathode (outer side of the membrane) where they can also be oxidised again, or they can form basic copper(II) salts and calcium carbonate under participation of hydroxide ions from the oxygen reduction and calcium hydrogen carbonate [5].
+On the inner side of the membrane Cu+ is oxidised to Cu2+ (anodic reaction).
+These Cu2+ ions diffuse to the bottom of the pit and react to Cu+ with the metallic copper.
+A part of these Cu+ ions diffuses through the membrane and is oxidised by dissolved oxygen.
+The so-formed Cu2+ ions are either reduced back to Cu+ at the cathode (outer side of the membrane) where they can also be oxidised again, or they can form basic copper(II) salts and calcium carbonate under participation of hydroxide ions from the oxygen reduction and calcium hydrogen carbonate [5].

-Considering the model and the reactions involved the formation of Cu^+ and Cu^{2+} can be seen as chain reaction.
-This could result in a very high velocity of copper dissolution as the amount of Cu^+ formed is bigger.
+Considering the model and the reactions involved the formation of Cu+ and Cu2+ can be seen as chain reaction.
+This could result in a very high velocity of copper dissolution as the amount of Cu+ formed is bigger.
 But the mass exchange is limited by the velocity of the electrons released to the oxide layer which is dependent on the delivery of oxygen from the water which takes up these electrons [3].
-The activity of the anode can be reduced by removal of copper ions from the anodic area.
-This is achieved, for example, by the formation of hardly soluble compounds or by diffusion and migration into the electrical field outside of the pit.